 Running nonprofit organizations and leading a life of purpose require deep competence, courage, compassion and commitment.
 While we learn a great deal about what it means to lead with character and conviction through school, on-the-job training and continuing education, some of our greatest lessons about life and leadership started much earlier than that — at home.

-In honor of Father’s Day, current and former Team NLC staff members are celebrating all the amazing dads out there and remembering those we have lost.
-To mark this special day, we’re sharing the most important lessons we’ve learned from our dads that have shaped how we lead and live.
+In honor of Father’s Day, current and former Nonprofit Leadership Center staff members are celebrating the men who have shaped us by sharing the most important lessons they’ve learned from their fathers about leadership and life.

 1. Go Out of Your Way to Do the Right Thing

 “One of the most important lessons I learned from my Daddy is that it’s worth it to go out of your way to do the right thing.
 One of my favorite memories is when my Daddy borrowed my mom’s stethoscope to find a poor squirrel that got stuck inside our walls.
 He had to figure out exactly where it was.
 When he finally found it, he drilled a big hole in the wall (that he had to patch later, of course), threaded a jump rope down into the hole, and coaxed the squirrel to use it as a ramp to run out.
 Daddy was waiting with a pillowcase to catch him and set him free outside.